Towards Optimal Schemes for the Half-Duplex Two-Way Relay Channel: Introduction

-The simple example given indicates that two-way relaying schemes on half-duplex communication systems might offer possibilities to enhance the performance of bi-directional communication even in the presence of a direct connection.
-Obviously, such wireline examples neglect the properties of wireless channels, i.e., links supporting asymmetric rates, statistical dependence of links resulting in broadcasting and superposition.
-But note that there are wireless channels that might allow to enforce situations similar to wireline through \emph{pre-coding techniques}, e.g., MIMO wireless channels \cite{Lo05}.
-The example also suggests that treating the fully-connected problem like a \emph{separated two-way relay channel} \cite{Guend08} and ignoring the direct path might be not optimal.
-This directly raises the following question: Which scheme is the optimal one for the problem sketched here and how can it be found?
+The given example indicates that two-way relaying schemes offer possibilities to enhance the performance of bi-directional communication on half-duplex systems even in the presence of a direct connection.
+This is in particular interesting for wireless communication scenarios.
+For example an idle user could join the communication process between a base-station and a mobile in order to allow higher transmission rates.
+Obviously, such examples with orthogonal links neglect the properties of wireless channels, i.e., links supporting asymmetric rates, statistical dependence of links resulting in broadcasting and superposition.
+However, note that there are wireless channels that allow to enforce situations similar to wireline through \emph{pre-coding techniques}, e.g., MIMO wireless channels \cite{Lo05}.
+The example also suggests that treating the fully-connected problem like a \emph{separated two-way relay channel} \cite{Guend08} and ignoring the direct path is not optimal.
+This raises the question: Which half-duplex scheme is the optimal one for the fully-connected problem sketched here?
 All the following is a first step towards an answer to this particular question.
-After summarizing related works, a definition of the communication problem is given.
-The \emph{Cut-set Theorem} \cite[Theorem 15.10.1]{Cov06} is applied in order to derive an outer bound on the achievable rate pairs.
-Then an inner bound with decoding at the relay is given.
-We comment on the problem of finding optimal schemes with respect to various objectives for the given bounds.
-Subsequently, the focus lies on a scalar \emph{AWGN-channel} model.
-For simulations we determine the scheme that maximizes the symmetric rate of two-way communication with decoding at the relay and visualize the possible performance gain.